SeleniumHQ/docker-selenium/README.md

 The video Docker image we provide is based on the ffmpeg Ubuntu image provided by the [jrottenberg/ffmpeg](https://github.com/jrottenberg/ffmpeg) project, thank you for providing this image and simplifying our work :tada:

+From image tag based `4.20.0` onwards, the video Docker image is based on the FFmpeg Ubuntu image provided by [linuxserver/docker-ffmpeg](https://github.com/linuxserver/docker-ffmpeg) project since the image is available for multi-platform.
+Thank you for simplifying our project and helping us move forward with multiple architecture support.

 **Notes**:
 - If you have questions or feedback, please use the community contact points shown [here](https://www.selenium.dev/support/).